 The Mission of SHRM

-The SHRM website is a tremendous help to all HR practitioners - whether you're handling HR and other tasks in a small business, or if you're one of hundreds of HR people within your organization.
+The SHRM website is a tremendous help to all HR practitioners - whether you're handling HR and other tasks in a small business, or if you're one of the hundreds of HR people within your organization.
+For instance, with your membership number and name, you can access information such as the 2016 HSA limits or the latest information on the Ban-the-Box rule.

 SHRM sponsors additional national conferences focusing on areas such as legislation.
 SHRM has also traditionally sponsored smaller, regional conferences through its state-affiliated chapters.
 Typically, a local SHRM chapter offers monthly lunch meetings.